Clean Water and Sanitation

 3. Lakehead University Environmental Laboratory (LUEL): The LUEL provides essential chemical analysis services for soils, foliage, water and wastewater.
 Through teaching and research, LUEL has developed partnerships to conduct land-field investigations related to water quality, wetlands and environmental monitoring.

 4. Rain Garden Demonstration: This Lakehead University stormwater management demonstration and engagement site is used to reduce urban stormwater runoff, project Lake Superior water quality.
-Members of the public are invited to explore the rain garden site to learn more about installing a rain garden in their own yards as well was other stormwater management practices.
+Members of the public are invited to explore the rain garden site to learn more about installing a rain garden in their own yards, as well as other stormwater management practices.